theolivenbaum/resin/README.md

 - Build custom models in new vector spaces, based on previous models
 - Plug in your own reader/writer filters
 - Build digital conversationalists (e.g. chat bots, search engines, digital assistants)
-- All features are embeddable (use Resin as a library) but also distributable (talk to Resin over HTTP)
+- All features are embeddable (by using Resin as a library) but also distributable (by talking to Resin over HTTP)

 ### Resin includes a web GUI where you can